-The benefits of thiamin are that it enhances the circulation, allowing for a better oxygen supply and more energy, helps with blood formation and metabolizes carbs.
-As you will see B vitamins are all very good metabolizers.
-Further more B1 is used in the maintenance of the nervous system and for the biosynthesis of a number of cell constituents.
-Not unlike the neurotransmitter acetyl-choline (also derived of a water-soluble vitamin) and the amino acid GABA (manufactured from arganine under influence of B vitamins) it plays a key role in the manufacture of hydrochloric acid, thereby easing digestion.
-So thus far Thiamin will help you use glycogen more accurately and ease the absorption of nutrients.
+The benefits of thiamin are that it enhances circulation and oxygen supply, increases energy, helps with blood formation, and metabolizes carbs.
+As you will see, B vitamins are all very good metabolizers.
+Furthermore, B1 is used in the maintenance of the nervous system and for the biosynthesis of a number of cell constituents.
+Not unlike the neurotransmitter acetylcholine (also derived from a water-soluble vitamin) and the amino acid GABA (manufactured from arganine under influence of B vitamins), it plays a key role in the manufacture of hydrochloric acid, thereby easing digestion.
+Thiamin will help you use glycogen more accurately and ease the absorption of nutrients.

-Some things you may want to know about Thiamin is that it may be beneficial to someone suffering depression, assist in the process of learning and betters the overall memory recall.
-Where children are concerned, meeting the demand of this vitamin is crucial to proper growth and in more recent events it has been linked to the treatment of infertility (linked to hormonal conversion), constipation (optimalize fiber use), cataract (eye health) and arthritis.
+SResearch has shown that thiamin may lessen depression, assist in the process of learning, and improve overall memory recall.
+Where children are concerned, meeting the demand of this vitamin is crucial to proper growth, and in more recent events it has been linked to the treatment of infertility (linked to hormonal conversion), constipation (optimalize fiber use), cataracts (eye health), and arthritis.
 It is best to eat products containing B1 raw or lightly cooked, because excessive heat will destroy the active nutrient.
-Also avoid adding alkaline based products such as soda.
+Also avoid adding alkaline-based products such as soda.

 - Dosage: The FDA recommended doses for avoiding deficiency are a mere 1.5 grams, so no big deal when on a healthy diet.
 It is most commonly dosed in 50 mg amounts when supplemented.
 I find that a more accurate dose for most athletes, but let's say 100 or so wouldn't be bad.

 - Stacks well with: Carbohydrates, other B vitamins, vitamin C, GABA and ZMA.